 Over a century has passed since Oskar Fischer published his landmark paper in 1907 describing neuritic plaque accompanied with drawings of the plaque.
 Alzheimer’s research has fared little better than Oskar Fischer who was a Jew working at Charles University, neuropathological school, in Prague.
 In 1939, he was removed from his post at the Charles University.
 In 1942, he was sent to the Small Fortress, a Gestapo prison, where he died one day later.

 Oskar Fischer published on 12 patients with plaques and tangles in 1907, the same year that Alzheimer published on one patient with early onset Alzheimer’s.
 A century has passed since Oskar Fischer’s seminal work.
 Tens of billions have been spent on research and potential cures.
 Over 130,000 research papers have been published, and yet no definitive explanation and cure for Alzheimer’s has been found.
-The Oskar Fischer Project is a comprehensive systems-based approach to explain the changes of Alzheimer’s.
+The Oskar Fischer Prize is aimed at finding a comprehensive systems-based approach to explain the changes of Alzheimer’s.
 Integration of the numerous abnormalities into an explanation builds on the groundbreaking work Oskar Fischer started over a century ago, with the goal of helping scientists identify therapeutic targets to benefit patients.

 Fischer O. Miliare Nekrosen mit drusigen Wucherungen der Neurofibrillen, eien regelmässige Veränderung der Hirnrinde bei seniler Demenz.
 Monatsschr Psychiat Neruol 1907; 22: 361-72

 Alzheimer A. Über eine eigenartige Erkrankung der Hirnrinde.
 Allg Z Psychiat 1907; 64: 146-8